draphy/nooxy/README.md

 2. **URL Mapping**: Maps clean URLs to Notion page IDs using your configuration
 3. **Content Fetching**: Fetches content from Notion's servers
 4. **HTML Rewriting**: Uses HTMLRewriter to modify the content in real-time
+5. **Metadata Customization**: Rewrites meta tags, Open Graph, Twitter cards, and JSON-LD structured data
-5. **Response Delivery**: Serves the modified content to your visitors
+6. **Response Delivery**: Serves the modified content to your visitors

 ### Notable Differences

 Nooxy is inspired by [Fruition](https://github.com/stephenou/fruitionsite) and [NoteHost](https://github.com/velsa/notehost) but, Nooxy adds:

 - A maintained TypeScript package API for embedding into different runtimes
+- **Zero dependencies** for minimal bundle size and fast deployment
 - CLI with `init` (scaffold config) and `generate` (convert custom files to strings), with `--path` support on generate
 - Multi-instance configuration with caching keyed by `configKey` for multi-tenant or multi-env setups
 - Robust HTML rewriting for head, meta, and body plus helpers for Google Fonts and Analytics
+- **Advanced metadata customization** with page-specific SEO, Open Graph, Twitter cards, and JSON-LD structured data
 - Client-side navigation and href rewriting that keeps users on your domain and preserves slugs, with XHR guardrails
 - Optional custom favicon proxying and automatic sitemap generation
 - Local development detection with domain normalization for a smooth localhost experience